rubygems/rfcs/text/0000-ownership-transfer.md

 Any user can make an `ownership application` for the gem.
 The existing owner will be notified by email.
 When any of the existing gem owners accepts the `ownership application`, the requester will be added as an owner to the gem and will be notified via an email.
 If the gem owner declines the `ownership application`, the requester will be notified via an email.
+Here the limit on downloads and updated_at put to prevent spamming of active and popular gems with `ownership applications`.
+These limits can be relaxed in the future

 E.g. When Alice who owns a gem called foobar with 500 downloads which was last updated at 2019-01-01 (today: 2020-03-19), any user of rubygems.org will be able to make an `ownership application` by filling a form.
 Bob, who is interested in maintaining the gem will fill the form and Alice will be notified.
 Alice can then accept or decline the request.

 Here a case can occur where existing owner may not reply to the email notification.
 This scenario has to be further discussed and will be a separate project.

-#### Case 2: A gem is marked as `looking for maintainers`
+#### Case 2: A gem has associated `ownership request`

-A gem owner will mark the gem as `looking for maintainers` as mentioned above.
+A gem owner will create `ownership request` as mentioned above.
-Any user will be able to make an `ownership application` to the gems marked as `looking for maintainers`.
+Any user will be able to make an `ownership application` to the gems with associated `ownership request`.
 Any of the existing gem owners can accept the request.
 The applicant will be added to the gem owners and will be notified via email.
-The gem will be unmarked as `looking for maintainers` by deleting the `adoption record`.
+The `ownership request` associated with the gem will be deleted.

+### Rate Limits

+With these new features, many new processes are added which will need rate limits to control spamming and abuse of our email service and limit unnecessary email notifications.
+Following rate limits will be added to the mentioned processes:
+1. Confirmation notification to a new user to be added as a gem owner:

+   RATE_LIMIT: 10 emails per 10 minutes.

+   KEY: `params['user_id'] in { controller: "owners", action: "confirm" }`

+2. Email notifications about new `ownership applications` to the gem owner:

+    We will send a digest email to everyday to the gem owners if there are any new ownership applications pending.
+This will avoid spamming the gem owners with a separate notification for all the new `ownership applications`.

+    RATE_LIMIT: 1 email per day

+    Here a single email notification will be sent only if new `ownership applications` have been created in last 24 hours by grouping by owner and by gem to each unique owner.

+3. Limit on creating `ownership applications` by a user:

+    We will limit the the number of `ownership applications` a user can create to any gem.
+This will prevent any user from spamming with applications.

+    RATE_LIMIT: 10 new applications per day

+    KEY: `params['user_id'] in { controller: "ownership_application", action: "create" }`

 # Reference-level explanation

 For implementing the above features, we will modify the database schema as follows: